Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Observability-based OPP in Power Networks

-Moreover, computing the Jacobian $\m J(\cdot)$ for NDAEs is non-trivial.
-This is due to calculating the partial derivative of algebraic states whereby an explicit representation of the partial derivative $\frac{\partial \m{x}_{a,j+1}}{\partial \m{x}_{a,j}}$ for the algebraic states is non-trivial unless the system dynamics are reformulated into an ODE representation~\eqref{eq:NDAE_to_ODE}.
-For brevity we show this result in~\ref{apdx:calc_Jac}.
-We note here that if we had referred to the use of the NDAE system instead of the approximate $\mu$-NDAE representation---that retains an ODE structure---the process of expressing $\frac{\partial \m{x}_{a_{j}}}{\partial \m{x}_{a_{j-1}}}$ in explicit form for the algebraic variable would have been non-trivial and hence the main rationale for such approximate transformation.
-With that in mind, we have opted to simulate the dynamics under the approximate $\mu$-NDAE formulation presented in Section~\ref{sec:discretenonlinearmodel}.
-We present the Jacobian for the different discrete time-models \eqref{disc_ss_NDAE} that originate from the implicit state-space equations in~\ref{apdx:calc_Jac}.
-In specific, we express the partial derivative $\frac{\partial \m{x}_{j+1}}{\partial \m{x}_{j}}$ in explicit form for each of the discrete time-models under study.
+Moreover, computing $\m J(\cdot)$ for NDAEs is non-trivial.
+This is due to calculating the partial derivative of algebraic states, where obtaining an explicit representation of the partial derivative $\frac{\partial \m{x}_{a,j+1}}{\partial \m{x}_{a,j}}$ for the algebraic states is non-trivial unless the system dynamics is reformulated into an ODE representation~\eqref{eq:NDAE_to_ODE}.
+Additional information regarding this complexity is provided in Appendix~\ref{apdx:calc_Jac}.
+We present the Jacobian for the different discrete-time models \eqref{disc_ss_NDAE} that originate from the implicit state-space equations in Appendix~\ref{apdx:calc_Jac}.
+Specifically, we express the partial derivative $\frac{\partial \m{x}_{j+1}}{\partial \m{x}_{j}}$ in explicit form for each of the discrete-time models under study. \\